 - Under the Reciprocal Parking agreement, students and staff of the other CU campuses may park vehicles bearing valid parking permits from those campuses in lots 308 and 436 on Main Campus and lots 543 and 560 on East Campus.
 Parking in other lots requires a fee.

-- Members of the van pools may park their personal vehicle on an occasional one-day basis by purchasing a temporary parking permit through PS.
+- Members of van pools may park their personal vehicle on an occasional one-day basis by purchasing a temporary parking permit through PS.

 - “X” permits authorize parking in all CU Boulder permit-controlled lots.